 The accommodation process for ergonomic requests is geared toward individuals with a physical impairment that substantially limits one or more major life activities and/or has a record of such an impairment.
 The impairment may be permanent, chronic, or progressive.
 An impairment that is episodic or in remission is considered a disability under the ADA if the condition substantially limits a major life activity when active.

 Examples of conditions that warrant consideration for accommodation include, but are not limited to carpal tunnel syndrome, chronic back pain, arthritis, including osteoarthritis, nerve damage, fibromyalgia, etc. The accommodation process can also assess configurations and modifications to a worksite for individuals who are wheelchair users.

 - Initiation: Employees seeking workplace accommodation(s) are responsible for initiating contact with and requesting information regarding accommodations.
-Employees interested in workplace accommodations can call or email OIE to request the paperwork to start the accommodation process.
-Employees interested in pursuing an ergonomic assessment via the accommodation process need to complete and return the following forms to OIE:
+Employees interested in workplace accommodations can call or email the University ADA Coordinators to request the paperwork to start the accommodation process.
+Employees interested in pursuing an ergonomic assessment via the accommodation process need to complete and return the following forms: